This article is now a full fledged course on Udemy! There are 2+ hours of expanded content and training under the principles below.

 One of my strengths as a manager is facilitating understanding through the use of analogies.
-I love to engage in philosphical discussions that intersect with business — learn about human development, work/life balance, and motivation techniques.
-These concepts will supplment leadership strategies and there are a great number of influential figures in this arena.
+I love to engage in philosophical discussions that intersect with business — learn about human development, work/life balance, and motivation techniques.
+These concepts will supplement leadership strategies and there are a great number of influential figures in this arena.

 Stealing from them until you’re able to develop your own perspective on work and life is highly recommended.

 Become a Facilitator